antenore/antenore.simbiosi.org/about.md

 <p>
-In the late half of 2014, with <a href="https://github.com/giox069">Giovanni Panozzo</a>, I'm the maintainer of <a href="https://www.remmna.org">Remmina</a>, a full featured Gtk+ remote desktop client.
+In the late half of 2014, with <a href="https://github.com/giox069">Giovanni Panozzo</a>, I became the maintainer of <a href="https://www.remmna.org">Remmina</a>, a full featured Gtk+ remote desktop client.
-Today, as far as <a href="https://remmina.org/stats/stats.html">we know</a>, it's used by more than 30000 people.
+Today, as far as <a href="https://remmina.org/stats/stats.html">we know</a>, it's used by almost 40000 people.
 </p>

 <h2>Skills</h2>